jojoarianto/go-chat-app-websocket/README.md

 }
 ```

-### API for collect message that has been sent out
+### API endpoint for collect message that has been sent out

 > `GET` localhost:8000/sent